Frequently Asked Questions

-The Admissions Office considers the following: GPA, rigor of high school coursework, SAT/ACT scores (we will accept either one and will consider the highest composite score if you have taken the test numerous times), extracurricular involvement (leadership and volunteerism are important), interview, essays, and letters of recommendation.
+The Admissions Office considers the following: GPA, rigor of high school coursework, ACT/CLT/SAT scores (we will accept any one and will consider the highest composite score if you have taken one or more tests numerous times), extracurricular involvement (leadership and volunteerism are important), interview, writing samples, and letters of recommendation.

 What is the tuition cost at Hillsdale?

 Tuition for 2016-17 is $24,670.
 The annual cost is $35,722, which includes tuition, room and board, and general fees.
 Books and course fees are additional expenses.